 Haredim and “The Medinah”

-After 72 years of existence as a state, a consequential portion of the Haredi community has yet to come to terms with what they term “the Medinah.”
+After 72 years of existence as a state, a consequential portion of the Haredi community has yet to recognize the reality of what they term “the Medinah.”
 Nothing has changed since 1912, when Yaakov Rosenheim convened the first Agudas Yisrael conference in Kattowitz (Katowice), then part of Germany, in no small part as a reaction to a decision by the Tenth Zionist Congress not to fund religious schools.
 Rosenheim envisaged Agudah as an umbrella organization for all religious Jews.
 While he never fully realized his dream, the organization did emerge as a major locus for opposition to Zionism.
 Not coincidentally, Da’as Torah also became enshrined in the Agudas Yisrael platform.
 Indeed, Agudah created a Council of Torah Giants (Mo’etses Gedolei HaTorah), whose pronouncements on all matters, whether Halachic or secular, were treated as authoritative and binding upon all religious Jews.
 And the Council was overwhelmingly anti-Zionist.

 During the First World War, when Germany occupied parts of Russian Poland, leading German rabbis, notably Rabbi Dr. Emmanuel Carlebach, coordinated their activities with the Gerer Rebbe, Rabbi Avraham Mordechai Alter, one of the most prominent Hasidic leaders.
 Like the German rabbis, and indeed, Hasidic admorim (Grand Rabbis) of all stripes, R. Alter was hostile not only to secular Zionism, but also to religious Zionism, which was organized under the umbrella of the Mizrahi movement.